 The Head of the Hooch WILL NOT be providing boat tents, slings, or a trailer at the GPS dock and teams will need to bring their own equipment for staging in the GPS area.
 Please note, also, that bringing a trailer back into the venue following completion of the race will not be permitted.

 The Hooch requires all adaptive rowers to be classified prior to regatta weekend to calculate the correct time adjustments.
+Provisional classifications should be reviewed by the Adaptive Coordinator.

 TA (Trunk and Arms)